 - Label properly.
 Always label boxes containing delicate items "fragile" and "this side up".
 This will ensure the movers are careful when handling these boxes and always carry and set them down in the proper direction.

-Get help with specialty items
+Get help with specialty items before moving day

 If you have especially difficult items of high value with delicate parts, you may require assistance to properly disassemble and wrap them to avoid costly damage.
 While your moving company may be trained to handle these items, you should inquire about their experience before enlisting their services to ensure their experience is sufficient.
-There are moving companies that specialize in handling these items.

 Some examples include:

-Pack a survival kit
+Pack a survival kit for moving day

 When moving long distance, your shipment of household goods can take weeks to arrive at your new home.
 To make sure that period without your possessions is not too painful, make sure to pack a survival kit with your essentials.

-- Several changes of clothes.
+- Several changes of clothes

-- Chargers for all electronics.
+- Chargers for all electronics

-- Toys for children.
+- Toys for children